The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry

-It has been studied relation and analogy between dually flat spaces and K\"ahler manifolds as in \cite{Dombrowski}, which is known as {\it Dombrowski's construction}.
+Given a dually flat space, we can associate a K\"ahler structure on its tangent bundle in a way that we call Dombrowski's construction (\cite{Dombrowski}).
 Recently Molitor (\cite{Molitor}) investigated a relation between dually flat spaces and {\it toric K\"ahler manifolds} by introducing the notion of {\it torification}.
-The theory of toric manifold is originally developed in algebraic geometry, though it became clear it is also interesting object in the framework of Hamiltonian torus action in symplectic geometry and has become actively studied as a theory of {\it toric symplectic manifolds/geometry}.
-Every compact toric symplectic manifold has natural K\"ahler structure, and hence, it arises a {\it toric K\"ahler manifolds/geometry}.
-One remarkable feature in toric K\"ahler geometry is the fact that several properties and quantities on a compact toric K\"ahler manifold can be described by the objects on the moment map image.
+The theory of toric manifold was originally developed in algebraic geometry, although it has become clear it is also interesting object in the framework of Hamiltonian torus action in symplectic geometry.
+It has been actively studied as a theory of {\it toric symplectic manifolds/geometry}.
+Every compact toric symplectic manifold has natural K\"ahler structure, giving rise to a {\it toric K\"ahler manifolds/geometry}.
+A remarkable feature in toric K\"ahler geometry is the fact that several properties and quantities on a compact toric K\"ahler manifold can be described by objects on the moment map image.
 The image is a convex polytope which satisfies some integrality conditions and forms a class of polytopes called {\it Delzant polytopes}.
-The description of Riemannian metric on any compact toric K\"ahler manifold was obtained in \cite{Guillemin}, \cite{Abreu} and \cite{ApostolovCalderbankGauduchon}.
-More precisely the Riemannian metric is obtained as a Hesse metric on the interior of the Delzant polytope essentially through Dombrowski's construction.
+The description of the Riemannian metric on any compact toric K\"ahler manifold was obtained in \cite{Guillemin}, \cite{Abreu} and \cite{ApostolovCalderbankGauduchon}.
+More precisely, the Riemannian metric is obtained as a Hesse metric on the interior of the Delzant polytope essentially through Dombrowski's construction.
 The potential function is called a {\it symplectic potential}.
-Conversely for any Delzant polytope with symplectic potential one has a dually flat space, and moreover one can construct a compact toric K\"ahler manifold by combining the famous Delzant construction.
-This implies that each Delzant polytope with symplectic potential has natural torification.
+Conversely, for any Delzant polytope with a symplectic potential one has a dually flat space, and furthermore one can construct a compact toric K\"ahler manifold by applying the famous Delzant construction.
+This implies that each Delzant polytope with symplectic potential has a natural torification.